rreinold/dev-setup/README.md

 Show Recent applications in Dock: No

-Menu Bar: Automatically hide and show the menu bar on desktop/full screen: No
+Menu Bar: Automatically hide and show the menu bar on desktop/full screen: Always

 Applications: